jblsmith/matching-salami/readme.md

 1. A list of matches between SALAMI and YouTube videos: [salami_youtube_pairings.csv](https://github.com/jblsmith/matching-salami/blob/master/salami_youtube_pairings.csv).

-2. A script to download the audio from YouTube: [download_audio_from_youtube.py](https://github.com/jblsmith/matching-salami/blob/master/download_audio_from_youtube.py).
+2. A script to align YouTube version of audio to SALAMI version: [align_audio.py](https://github.com/jblsmith/matching-salami/blob/master/align_audio.py).
-  It downloads the audio from YouTube using [youtube_dl](https://rg3.github.io/youtube-dl/), then uses [sox](https://pypi.org/project/sox/) to zero-pad and/or trim the audio in order to fit the SALAMI original.
+  If uses [sox](https://pypi.org/project/sox/) to zero-pad and/or trim the audio in order to fit the SALAMI original.
 (This should ensure a match to the SALAMI annotations to within 0.1 seconds, which seems to be the accuracy of the fingerprinter output.)
+Obtaining the audio files is left as an exercise for the reader.

 3. A [database of fingerprints for the public SALAMI audio files](https://github.com/jblsmith/matching-salami/blob/master/salami_public_fpdb.pklz) so you can check a match for an audio file you possess.